FeatheredOrbit/file2video/README.md

 file2video path/to/file --color-format yuv
 ```
 ---
 - `--resolution` / `--res` : Allows you to set the resolution for the frames of the video stream.
-The value must be in format `widthxheight`, `width` and `height` are even integers between 16 and 4096.
+The value must be in format `widthxheight`, where `width` and `height` are even integers between 16 and 4096.

 ```bash
 file2video path/to/file --resolution 150x150